RESOURCES

 What Is the Difference Between Open Frame and Enclosed Power Supplies?

 An open frame power supply typically is constructed by attaching electronic components to a printed circuit board (PCB), often on both sides.
-Open holes in the corners of the PCB are provided to mount the power supply in its application, using spacers and screws.
-In some cases, these amounts are required to provide a conductive path to earth ground for proper safety and or EMC compliance and overall operation of the power supply.
+Open-frame power supplies are often component-certified, so the final product must meet full safety and EMI standards.
+Open holes in the corners of the PCB are provided to mount the power supply in its application, using spacers and screws directly to a chassis.
+In some cases, these mounts are required to provide a conductive path to earth ground for proper safety and/or EMC compliance and overall operation of the power supply.
+Open frame power supplies are available in various standard form factors, including 2" x 4" and 3" x 5".
+They can have universal AC input, making them suitable for global use, and many models provide auxiliary outputs for powering fans and standby circuits.
+Many open frame power supplies are available with a choice of single output or multiple isolated outputs with different voltage combinations.
+Open frame power supplies often include safety certifications such as UL 60950 and EN 60950.
+The exposed components of open-frame power supplies facilitate better heat dissipation.

 An enclosed power supply takes the open frame format and encloses it in a frame or box.
 This enclosure is often metal (but can also be another material, such as plastic), and may be either solid or perforated.
 Indeed, some power supplies are fully-enclosed, sealed units, while others may use an enclosure similar to a fence or cage.
 The type of enclosure used depends on the environment and application in which the power supply is intended to be used.